 C. Champion and S.M.
 Houghton.
 Application of Continuous State Hidden Markov Models to a Classical Problem in Speech Recognition, preprint submitted to Computer Speech and Language, 2014 (PDF).

 C. Champion.
 Recognition by rule 3: Application of Continuous State Hidden Markov Models to a Classical Problem in Speech Recognition.
-2011 (PDF).
+Unpublished internal paper, 2011 (PDF).

 We hold regular seminars given by internal and external speakers.
-Seminar schedule for summer 2014 tbc.
+Seminar schedule for autumn 2014 tbc.